Welcome!

 Fragrance Composition:

 So what does it smell like?
-Ever After is a classified as a floral fragrance for women.
+Ever After is a classified as a floral fragrance for women with a dominant jasmine note.

 • Top notes: bergamot, honeysuckle, lily of the valley, neroli, tangerine